willvx3m/po-ai-chrome/capture/CANDLE.md

 1. Open PO platform and maximize it
 2. Go to settings and remove any unncessary ONs including NO BACKGROUND
-3. Set the chart range to 1H
+3. Set the chart range to 1H (time label on every 4m)
 4. Run the following javscript in console:
 ```javascript
 document.querySelector('div.mfp-bg')?.remove(),